thisissophiawang/LEGO-Detector-YOLOv5/README.md

 - `validation_set75/`: Validation data (15% of dataset)
 - `testing_set75/`: Testing data (15% of dataset)
 - `yolo_dataset/`: Processed dataset for YOLOv5 training

+## Step By Step file
-- `update_labels.py`: Step 1- Script to copy corresponding annotation files (.xml) for each image in the training, validation, and testing folders, ensuring that each image in these folders has its matching annotation from the main annotations folder.
+- Step 1: `update_labels.py`- Script to copy corresponding annotation files (.xml) for each image in the training, validation, and testing folders, ensuring that each image in these folders has its matching annotation from the main annotations folder.
 - `convert_labels_to_single_lego_label.py`: step 2- Script for unifying labels,let all the labels in the xml files be 'lego'
 - `dataset_converter.py`: step 3- convert the dataset from VOC format to YOLO format,  Prepares data structure required for YOLOv5 training